whitneyburton/portfolios/students/1510/20151120-hector-huertas-m1.md

 ### Your Mission
 My wish after Turing is to be a truly excellent well-rounded programmer.

-As that wish include many factors out of my control, and I believe that personal goals should depend only on oneself, my mission is to fulfill these requirements:
+As that wish includes many factors out of my control, and I believe that personal goals should depend only on oneself, my mission is to fulfill these requirements:

 * Extreme dedication